 Super Protection

-Output Short Circuit Protection in a Super Regulator
+Output Short Circuit Current Limit in a Super Regulator

 A voltage regulator is designed to provide a fixed voltage to any load.
 Inherently this means it must provide any current through that load to satisfy Ohm's Law of I = V/R. As R approaches zero, for example when the output is shorted to ground, for a fixed V then I approaches infinity.
 Thus the regulator output will, without some imposed current limit, attempt to provide infinite current.
 Physics takes over and typically the output device vaporizes its internal wiring or fuses the device into a short circuit and some other component burns.